F0xedb/README-generator/README.md

 ### config

-Alternativly you can use a config file and based on that generate a readme.
+Alternatively you can use a config file and based on that generate a readme.

 ```bash
 readme-gen -c config